 That night, Dottie bowed her knee to Jesus Christ.
-That was more than forty years ago, but if you were to run into her today, you would swear she met Jesus yesterday.
-A life transformed from the inside out, she is a beautiful example to me of what it means to be “in Christ.”
+Her life was transformed from the inside out.
+She was a beautiful example to me of what it means to be “in Christ.”

 Are stories like this for real?
 All I can say is that this one sure is for me.
-Dottie became a new person in Christ and today she is one of my closest, most respected friends.
-Her marriage was given new life as well.
+Dottie became a new person in Christ, her marriage was given new life, and she became one of my closest, most respected friends.

-And their eight-month-old daughter?
-She grew and became my wife.
+And that eight-month-old daughter?
+She grew up and became my wife.